MrMarlonM/good-world-news/README.md

 To make the website as easily usable as possible and create a calm and pleasant experience, a very minimalistic approach was used.
 Large open spaces make it easy to focus on the relevant content and let the texts and images on the page be in the spotlight.

 ### Color Scheme
-To maintain readability and focus on the words written, a very homgenic color palette with maximal contrast was used.
+To maintain readability and focus on the words written, a very hormonic color palette with maximal contrast was used.

 ![image of colors used](documentation/colors.webp)

 ### Typography
-As Font for the Title was Sevillana used because of its elegance.
-To maintain a good readability for all functional text and to website Noto Serif was used.
+As Font for the Title was "Sevillana" used because of its elegance.
+To maintain a good readability for all functional text and to website "Noto Serif" was used.
 Also the Editors can choose their own font for the articles through Summernote.

 ![image of fonts used](documentation/fonts.webp)

 ### Wireframes
-For the Wireframes drawn for this project plese refer to [this PDF](documentation/wireframes-good-world-news.pdf).
+For the Wireframes drawn for this project please refer to [this PDF](documentation/wireframes-good-world-news.pdf).

 ## Bugs
 ### Solved Bugs
 - *Bug 1:*
-When applying height and width to images in the newsfeed, the images didn't render properly and stretched or compressed without keeping the right ratio.
+When applying height and width to images in the Newsfeed, the images didn't render properly and stretched or compressed without keeping the right ratio.
 *Solution:*
 To solve the issue, the `width` was set to a `percent value` and the `height` to `auto`